QubesOS/qubes-posts/2026-06-11-qubes-os-4-3-1-has-been-released.md

 We're pleased to announce the stable release of Qubes OS 4.3.1!
 This patch release aims to consolidate all the security patches, bug fixes, and other updates that have occurred since the previous stable release.
 Our goal is to provide a secure and convenient way for users to install (or reinstall) the latest stable Qubes release with an up-to-date ISO.
 The ISO and associated [verification files](https://doc.qubes-os.org/en/latest/project-security/verifying-signatures.html) are available on the [downloads](https://www.qubes-os.org/downloads/) page.

+## Important reminders

-As a reminder, [Qubes 4.2 will reach end of life (EOL) on 2026-06-21](https://www.qubes-os.org/news/2026/04/27/qubes-os-4-2-approaching-end-of-life/).
-If you're a current 4.2 user who's been waiting to upgrade to 4.3, this is the perfect opportunity to do so.
+- [Qubes 4.2 will reach end of life (EOL) on 2026-06-21](https://www.qubes-os.org/news/2026/04/27/qubes-os-4-2-approaching-end-of-life/).
+If you're a current 4.2 user who's been waiting to upgrade to 4.3, the release of Qubes 4.3.1 is the perfect opportunity to do so.

+- [Qubes OS User Survey 2026](https://pad.itl.space/form/#/2/form/view/4+jrJP2pyim2EyFwrbXrOVbQpzUg71Kt+DWR6p2M3IU/) is now live!
+Whether you're a long-time Qubes user or haven't even installed it yet, we want to hear about your experiences and about what matters to you.
+Help us make Qubes the best reasonably secure operating system it can be.
+If you've ever wanted to influence the development of Qubes, now is your chance.
+Make your voice heard!
+(Note: This survey is fully anonymous.
+We do not collect any data except for the answers you provide.)

 ## What's new in Qubes 4.3.1?